Abortion in Queensland FAQ

 A review of over 20 years of data on attitudes to abortion published in October 2009 found that “more than half the electorate in Australia and in Queensland support freedom of choice, and a further third support the availability of abortion in special circumstances… As far as attitudes are concerned, Queensland is no different from the rest of Australia.”

-A. There is no standard data collection in Queensland regarding the numbers of terminations carried out each year, nor is there routinely-collected national data to give accurate figures for elective abortions in Australia .
+There is no standard data collection in Queensland regarding the numbers of terminations carried out each year, nor is there routinely-collected national data to give accurate figures for elective abortions in Australia.

 See our abortion statistics fact sheet for more information about abortion rates and estimates at a state and national level.

-A. It is estimated that around half of all pregnancies in Australia are unplanned .
-No contraceptive is 100% effective, and sometimes it is used incorrectly or not used every single time a couple has penetrative sex - although in fact the World Health Organisation estimates that even if every couple in the world used contraception perfectly every time they had sex, there would still be six million unplanned pregnancies each year .
-Sometimes women aren't in a position to insist on contraceptive use, particularly where violence is involved.
-It is unreasonable to expect all women to be able to control their fertility for 100% of their reproductive lives - most women will ovulate for around 40 years of their lifetime, which equates to several hundred menstrual cycles (and therefore chances of pregnancy) .
-Unplanned pregnancy is a reality of women's lives and abortion must be available for when avoiding pregnancy fails.
+It is estimated that around half of all pregnancies in Australia are unplanned.
+No contraceptive is 100% effective, and sometimes it is used incorrectly or not used every single time a couple has penetrative sex – although in fact the World Health Organisation estimates that even if every couple in the world used contraception perfectly every time they had sex, there would still be six million unplanned pregnancies each year.
+Sometimes women and pregnant people aren’t in a position to insist on contraceptive use, particularly where violence is involved.
+It is unreasonable to expect all women and pregnant people to be able to control their fertility for 100% of their reproductive lives – most women and people who can fall pregnant will ovulate for around 40 years of their lifetime, which equates to several hundred menstrual cycles (and therefore chances of pregnancy).
+Pregnancy is a reality of women’s lives and abortion must be available for when avoiding pregnancy fails.

 The American Psychological Association’s Taskforce on Mental Health and Abortion reviewed 20 years of research and studies into the psychological effects of abortion and released its final report in 2008.
 It found that